 How to Use a Vaporizer Properly

 One method of consuming cannabis that is gaining traction is vaporizing.
-It is a far more efficient method of getting the Cannabinoid Oils you want (like THC, CBD and the terpenes) without the combustion (smoking) of the plant material that you don't want.
-Where smoking a joint can lead to a sore throat and inhalation of the carcinogens associated with burning the plant.
-Vaporizing is still a great way to share with friends and in the age of COVID, just be sure you clean or swap the mouthpiece before passing it around.
-As an added bonus after vaping you can get even more out of your cannabis using the Already Been Vaped (ABV) Bud to make edibles.
+It is a far more efficient method of getting the cannabinoid oils you want (like THC, CBD and the terpenes) without the combustion (smoking) of the plant material that you don't want.

 What is a Vaporizer?

-Before we begin, it’s important that we first understand some basic definitions.
-A vaporizer is a device used to heat cannabis — either in the form of oil, concentrates, or dried herbs.
+Before we start, it’s important to cover some basic information.
+A vaporizer is a device used to heat cannabis — either in the form of oil, concentrates, or dry herb.
 As its name suggests, a vaporizer vaporizes the oils in the cannabis instead of burning the plant matter.

-It achieves this by heating the substance up to the boiling point of the cannabinoids.
+The vaporizer achieves this by heating the substance up to the boiling point of the cannabinoids.
 You can heat it at different temperatures to get different flavors and adjust the cloud they produce.
 Typically at lower temperatures you get more flavor and higher temps create bigger clouds.
-Vaporizers can be desktop or highly portable.
+Vaporizers can be desktop units or highly portable.
 The smell they produce usually isn’t as concentrated as traditional smoking.

-Concentrate vaporizers typically have a heating elements like coils, or ceramic that you drop the concentrates on to and they're heated to the point of vaporization.
+Concentrate vaporizers typically have a heating element like coils, or ceramic that you drop the concentrates on to and they're heated to the point of vaporization.

 Finally, there are oil vaporizers which heat oil with an atomizer.
 The industry has shifted largely to ceramic heating elements and one the oil is atomized, it can be inhaled.